-Students in distance education classes must contact the course instructor via CPTC email within the first five (5) calendar days of the academic term.
-Students who fail to contact their instructor within five days will be considered a "No Show".
+Students in distance education classes must complete an academic assignment within the first five (5) calendar days of the academic term.
+Students who fail to complete an academic assignment within five days will be considered a "No Show".
 Students enrolled in distance education classes should actively participate in class assignments as prescribed by the course syllabus and/or instructor.
 Students in Distance Education courses should follow the procedures for participation and withdrawal as outlined for all courses in the handbook.